The 12 Most Consequential White House Chiefs of Staff, Ranked

 Why Baker is first

-Baker's later career is excluded from his score but confirms the judgment: he went on to run Treasury, where the 1986 tax reform was negotiated, and then the State Department through the end of the Cold War, the only person to lead two cabinet departments and two White House staffs.
+Baker's later career is excluded from his score but confirms the judgment.
+He went on to run Treasury, where the 1986 tax reform was negotiated, and then the State Department through the end of the Cold War, the only person to lead two cabinet departments and two White House staffs.
 No other chief of staff converted the job into that kind of record, and no other chief's methods, the legislative strategy group, the disciplined message calendar, the insistence that the chief serves the presidency rather than the president's moods, were adopted so completely by successors of both parties (The Gatekeepers, 2017; Miller Center).

 Tenure is the office's stress test

 The Transition Project's two-year average makes long service a signal in itself.
-Sherman Adams ran the building for 5.7 years, a record that has stood for two-thirds of a century and ended only in scandal over accepting gifts including the famous vicuna coat.
-Andrew Card's 5.3 years under George W. Bush is the modern record, and it contained September 11, two wars' opening years, a cabinet department's creation, and two major domestic statutes (White House Transition Project; Miller Center).
+Sherman Adams ran the building for about 5.7 years, a record that has stood for two-thirds of a century and ended only in scandal over accepting gifts including the famous vicuna coat (Wikipedia; Miller Center).
+Andrew Card's roughly 5.3 years under George W. Bush is the modern record, the second longest overall, and it contained September 11, two wars' opening years, a cabinet department's creation, and two major domestic statutes (Wikipedia; Miller Center).
 At the other end, the shortest tenures cluster in exactly the administrations remembered as most chaotic, which is the correlation the academic literature predicts: when the gatekeeper falls, the gate stands open.
 The score column above records tenure because it is the one number the office reliably produces.

 How the job ends, and what the endings prove

 Almost no one leaves this job well, and the exits are data.
 Sherman Adams, the most powerful staffer of his century, resigned in September 1958 after the House investigated gifts he accepted from industrialist Bernard Goldfine, including the vicuna coat that became shorthand for the scandal; Eisenhower's own comment, that he needed Adams, is the plainest statement of the office's weight ever made by a president (Miller Center).
 H.R.
-Haldeman resigned in April 1973 and was convicted of conspiracy and obstruction in the Watergate cover-up, the only chief of staff to go to prison for conduct in office.
+Haldeman resigned in April 1973 and was convicted of conspiracy and obstruction in the Watergate cover-up, the only chief of staff to go to prison for conduct in office (Miller Center).
 Dick Cheney and Donald Rumsfeld left upward, into careers that included two vice presidential terms and two turns at Defense.
 Rahm Emanuel left sideways to become mayor of Chicago, and Leon Panetta left to run the CIA and then the Pentagon.

 The pattern is consistent across parties: the job consumes its holders in roughly two years, per the Transition Project's average, and the ones who beat the average either institutionalized the role, as Adams and Card did, or were institutional forces themselves, as Baker was (White House Transition Project; The Gatekeepers, 2017).
 The other documented pattern is turnover as a symptom.
 Administrations remembered for internal chaos ran through chiefs at double and triple the average rate, while the administrations on this list that shipped the most, Reagan's first term, Obama's first two years, Biden's first two years, each kept a single empowered chief for the entire stretch.
 Correlation is not causation, but the correlation is unbroken, and the practitioners interviewed in The Gatekeepers assert the causation themselves (The Gatekeepers, 2017).

 The legislative chiefs

 A distinct species of chief is hired to pass bills, and their records are unusually easy to audit because statutes have dates.
-Rahm Emanuel's twenty-one months contained the Recovery Act, the Affordable Care Act, and Dodd-Frank.
-Ron Klain's twenty-five months contained the American Rescue Plan, the infrastructure law, CHIPS, and the Inflation Reduction Act, each threaded through a Senate the administration controlled by a single tie-breaking vote.
-Erskine Bowles's shorter run produced one deal, but it was the 1997 balanced budget agreement, and the surplus that followed was the first since 1969 (Miller Center).
-Haldeman, by contrast, shipped a management system rather than statutes, and the system outlived his disgrace: the Transition Project's briefings to every incoming White House still describe a structure recognizably his.
-The ranking counts both kinds of output because the documents support both.
-The current test case is live: Susie Wiles's first eighteen months already contain a major reconciliation statute passed on a tie-breaking vote, and whether her tenure ultimately lands nearer Card's stability or the modern average will be measurable, not arguable, when it ends (PBS, 2025; White House Transition Project).
+Rahm Emanuel's twenty-one months contained the Recovery Act, the Affordable Care Act, and Dodd-Frank (Miller Center).
+Ron Klain's twenty-five months contained the American Rescue Plan, the infrastructure law, CHIPS, and the Inflation Reduction Act, each threaded through a Senate the administration controlled by a single tie-breaking vote (Miller Center; Senate records).
+Erskine Bowles's shorter run produced one deal, but it was the 1997 balanced budget agreement, and the surplus that followed was the first since 1969 (The Gatekeepers, 2017; Miller Center).

 Tenure versus the modern two-year average (White House Transition Project)